Jory-Roberts/pawfect-match/README.md

 Pawfect Match was designed to streamline the adoption process and get our most precious resource, (4 legged balls of fur), matched with their pawfect owners much sooner.
 Designed around my life long love of dogs, this is a project that I plan to continue to nurture and grow.

+User's will be able to see the site contents once they've created their own account.
+Once inside, user's are encouraged to Adopt, Visit and leave a Review for the dog of their choice!

 ## Where Do I Start?

 `Fork` and `clone` this repo to to your local machine.
 You can clone to your local machine with `git clone` in your desired local directory followed by copying the `SSH` attached to your persnal [Github](https://github.com) account.